dandailey/holocron/docs/framework/README.md

 ## Holocron Commands

-The `holo` command provides all the tools you need to manage your Holocron.
+The `holo` command provides all the tools you need to manage your Holocron. **Note:** Holocron is installed as a system gem, so you can run commands directly with `holo` (no `bundle exec` needed).
 Here's a complete reference:

 ### Essential Commands

 **`holo onboard`** - **RECOMMENDED STARTING POINT**
 - **What it does:** Displays the framework guide AND automatically processes any pending context refreshes
 - **When to use:** Every time you start a new chat session
+- **⚠️ WARNING:** Only run once per session!
+This command automatically consumes ALL pending context refreshes, meaning they won't be available for future sessions.
+If you run this multiple times in the same session, you'll lose context refreshes.
 - **Parameters:** None
 - **Example:** `holo onboard`